Does My Author Website Need a Privacy Policy?

 Before we go into the details, please note:

-🛑 Privacy policies are legal documents, and I am not an attorney.
+Privacy policies are legal documents, and we are not attorneys.
 This article should not be considered legal advice or a substitute for professional legal consultation.

 What is a privacy policy?